RG Student Organizing Fellowship

 Student Organizing Fellow Responsibilities and Application Instructions

-Note: This stipended fellowship is open to current or former RG student leaders, including undergraduates, recent graduates (in the last 1-2 years), and/or people who are taking time off from school.
+Note: Current or former student organizers/leaders, including undergraduates, recent graduates (in the last 1-2 years), and/or people who are taking time off from school are eligible to participate in this fellowship.
 We believe in cross-class, multiracial, feminist organizing, and especially encourage students of color with wealth and/or class privilege who have been involved with RG to apply.
-If you have questions about whether or not this role would be a good fit for you personally, please reach out to [email protected].
+If you have questions about whether or not this role would be a good fit for you, please contact keithlee@resourcegeneration.org.

 - Convene regular (monthly or biweekly) support calls for RG student leaders